maruoss/polynomial-feature-learning/real_data_comparison/README.md

-# Instruction on reproducing our results on synthetic data
+# Instructions on reproducing our results on synthetic data

 From the base directory, run the script `polynet_computations.py`